vonderklaas/youtube-pins/README.md

 ### YouTube Bookmarks

-Handy Google Chrome extension to make timestamp bookmarks on YouTube videos.
-Extension remembers video you've watched, allow you to delete and move to needed place in time.
-Works only on YouTube, while video is being watched.
+Google Chrome extension to make bookmarks on YouTube videos.
+Extension allow you to save, delete and jump to bookmarks.
+It works only on YouTube, while video is being watched.

 ### UI